mhkejade/Diary/README.md

 1. use docker for sql server express as not to setup db manually OR
 2. use SQL Lite in memory db
 3. use EF instead of tsql datamanager services
+4. enhance unit test
+5. add functional test if using a different db